The Scanning section is BELOW

 |Determine Distance to an object in the image||Compute Maximum Image Size from Megapixels|

-This scanning section is older now, but the site has since moved towards digital camera basics.
-But do realize that the scanning material is about the basics, and the basics of scanning have not changed, still very valid.
+This scanning section is older now, the site has since moved towards digital camera basics.
+But do realize that this scanning material is about the basics, and the basics of scanning have not changed, still very valid.
 The purpose is to offer some scanning tips and to explain the basics for photos and documents.
 It is about the fundamentals of digital images, about the basics to help you get the most from your images from your scanner and camera.
 How it works, for those that want to know.

 Included here are the general questions that we've all asked about digital images.
 The material is about the basics, and is appropriate for the beginner.
 The content is certainly not superficial, but it is not at all difficult either, it is just simply about how it works.
 It describes in plain language the things we need to know to be efficient and get the most from our images, in the various ways that we can use them.